YMC-GitHub/js-idea/packages/get-custom-prop/readme.md

 # pkg @ymc/get-custom-prop

 ## desc
-get custom prop from context or option and other
+get custom prop from context or option and other - easier to custom method for different env

 ## lib size
 file | size | gzip | brotli